 Tree removal cost examples (with pictures)

-Below I have take photographs of different tree species of various sizes and discussed the price you could expect to pay to remove this type of tree.
-Hopefully with an image of a tree that is similar to your’s you can get a rough Idea of price.
+Below I have taken photographs of different tree species of various sizes and discussed the price you could expect to pay to remove this type of tree.
+Hopefully with an image of a tree that is similar to yours you can get a rough idea of price.

 Estimated height: 10ft. tall

 This is the smallest tree we will be quoting.
 It is about 10 ft. high and juvenile.
-A tree removal service would charge no more than $250 for complete removal.
+A tree removal service would charge no more than $200 for complete removal of this Sycamore tree.

 Estimated height: 12ft. tall